 Martin Neil Baily is a Senior Advisor at ASG, where he advises clients in all regions of the world by drawing on decades of public and private sector experience in economic competitiveness and globalization.

-Dr. Baily served as an adviser to the Congressional Budget Office during the George W. Bush Administration.
+Dr. Baily served as an advisor to the Congressional Budget Office during the George W. Bush Administration.

 During the Clinton administration, Dr. Baily was Chairman of the Council of Economic Advisers, serving as Economic Advisor to the President, a member of the President’s Cabinet, and Director of the agency’s staff.
 Previously, he served as one of three members of the President’s Council of Economic Advisers.

 Dr. Baily’s private sector experience includes positions as a Principal of McKinsey & Company at the Global Institute in Washington, D.C. and a Senior Fellow at the Peterson Institute where he published books on the European economy and on pension reform.